What Does Liquidity Mean in Life Insurance?

-Sometimes, retirees may find themselves in need of funds to cover unexpected expenses like medical illness, a higher than anticipated cost of living, and relocation costs.
-If this sounds like you, then you may be seeking ways to access cash from your assets.
+Sometimes, retirees may find themselves in need of funds to cover unexpected expenses like medical illness, a higher-than-anticipated cost of living, and relocation costs.
+In these moments, liquidity becomes essential.

-What many retirees who have a life insurance policy may not realize is that their policy can be a source of liquidity and much-needed funds.
+What many retirees may not realize is that a life insurance policy can serve as a source of liquidity and much-needed funds.
 What does liquidity refer to in a life insurance policy?
 The answer may be simpler than you realize, though there are things you should know if you want to make use of your policy’s liquidity potential.

 Before we continue, it’s important to define some basic life insurance policy terms: